 “Take care of them, Delta,” Gamma said.

-“I suppose I will?”
-Delta pondered, fastening her glove conductor over her hand and approaching the nearest corpse.
+“I suppose I will…” Delta fastened her glove conductor over her hand and approached the nearest corpse.
 She placed her hand over its chest, and in a flash of white light, it disappeared in an instant.
-Pulling away, she licked her lower lip.

 “It doesn’t matter the barrier.”
 Gamma stared past them all and towards the vitae stream and the white pillars that grew up from them in the distance.
 “We have all the time and opportunity in the world provided to us—something others do not have.
 It would be a grievance if we used this time to complain instead of act.
 If we burn out before we complete our duty, we have other options.
 We must not forget that we’re the only hope remaining.”